hyoo-ru/mam_mol/data/readme.md

 # $mol_data

-Defines DTO with compiletime/runtime validation.
+Defines static typed DTO with strict runtime validation and user friendly error messages like `["friends"][0]["phone"] is not a string and is not a number`.

 # Usage example